ojacques/mkdocs-git-committers-plugin-2/README.md

 - `docs_path` - the path to the documentation folder.
 Defaults to `docs`.
 - `cache_dir` - The path which holds the authors cache file to speed up documentation builds.
 Defaults to `.cache/plugin/git-committers/`.
 The cache file is named `page-authors.json.json`.

-If the token is not set in `mkdocs.yml` it will be read from the `MKDOCS_GIT_COMMITTERS_APIKEY` environment variable.

 ## Usage

 ### Display Last Commit